faramarz-zabihian/outlook-style-memo--task-and-appointments/README.md

-# Outlook98 style Organizer (notes, tasks, and appointments)
+# Outlook98 style organizer (notes, tasks, and appointments)

 This is one of my earliest experiences with Delphi, but I still find the application useful.